anitawray-NOAA/vermilion_sunset_gtseq/README.md

 5. (optional) a non-reference rockfish genind to visualize flagged species with other rockfish species <- otro_rf_spp_sample_ID_path

 ### 3. Biological Data merging
+Merged biological data collected in the field with genetic species ID.
+[Script here]()

 ### 4. Statistics and Graphics
 Code for all analyses and figures for the manuscript are included in [this folder](https://github.com/anita-wray/vermilion_sunset_gtseq/tree/main/Figures).
 Major figure results and included below.